uhuruos/CloverOS/README.md

 ### Does CloverOS have binaries?
 It's a pre-setup Gentoo image with `PORTAGE_BINHOST="https://cloveors.ga" emerge -G package` preset in /etc/portage/make.conf.
 It uses Gentoo for everything (versions, ebuilds, etc.) and gets it from cloveros.ga instead of building

-### Known issues
-- Initramfs (genkernel) doesn't boot btrfs

-- I can't figure out how to change the port in rtorrent-ps

 ### How often is this updated?
 It's stable rolling release (Gentoo Stable).
 It's updated about once a week: http://twitter.com/cloveros_ga